jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 ## Executive Summary

-We Bought a Zoo is working on the premise of a webstore where customers will be able to go into the store and rent out animals for their events.
-Ideally the owner of the webstore will have a contract with the zoos in order to rent out their animals.
-The owner will then be able to go into the webstore and edit, add, delete animals into the webstore so that the customers can view and rent.
-The Customers will be able to login to the webstore and view the products, add it to shopping cart, and checkout with their information.
+We Bought a Zoo is working on the premise of a webstore where customers will be able to go into the store and buy animals.
+Ideally the owner of the webstore will have a contract with the zoos in order to purchase animals ethically.
+The owner will then be able to go into the webstore and edit, add, and delete animals from the inventory so that the customers can view and purchase.
+The customers will be able to login to the webstore and view the products, add it to shopping cart, and checkout.
 For an additional feature there is a species care list where owners can add, remove, and update species and their information as needed.
 Customers are able to see the full list of species available and how to care for them before purchasing.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

-A webstore that allows customers to view and rent out animals and owner to add and edit animals at will.
+A webstore for a service that allows customers to buy animals and allows the owner to be able to add new animals, delete animals, and edit animals at will.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._